sebinsua/dotcom/posts/typescript-example-1.md

 ---
-title: TypeScript Example 2
+title: TypeScript Example 1
-slug: typescript-example-2
+slug: typescript-example-1
-date: '2020-03-19T00:00:00.000Z'
+date: "2020-02-19"
-description: This is a blog post with some code examples.
-author: Seb Insua
 ---

 Here is some text.